ibm-cloud-docs/AnalyticsEngine/lazy-spark-initialization.md

 ## Python kernel

 The Python kernel initialises Spark whenever the first code execution request is submitted to it.
-In a notebook, this means the moment when the first cell is executed after launching a notebook.
+This means the moment when the first cell is executed after launching a notebook.
 If Spark is initialized as a result of code being submitted for execution, the kernel outputs messages on the `stdout` stream of the request to indicate it is initialising a Spark session.
 The kernel outputs the following message when it begins Spark initialization:

 ```
 Waiting for a Spark session to start...